diasp-ppb/homePricing/README.md

    * `bathrooms` : Number of bathrooms
    * `negotiable` : Indicates if the price is negotiable or not
    * `grossArea` : Gross area of the property *(m²)*
+   * `coordinates` : Latitude and Longitude of the property
  * Example:
 ```
 [